attini-cloud-solutions/cdk-with-attini-examples/README.rst

 The CDK example project
 ---------------------------

-These 3 Attini projects includes an example CDK project in the directory "cdk-example-project".
+These 3 Attini projects include an example CDK project in the directory "cdk-example-project".
-These projects were generated using the ``cdk init --language=javascript`` command, then we changed a few things.
+These projects were generated using the ``cdk init --language=javascript`` command.

+Then we changed the following:

 #.
 Un-commented the SQS example resource.
 #.
 Added a Cloud​Formation Output.
 #.
 Created a deployment-plan template (``lib/deployment-plan.js``).

     .. note::
-      The deployment-plan template always have to to environment agnostic so we always synthesize it in the package phase.
+      The deployment-plan template has to be environment agnostic so, we synthesize it in the package phase.

 #.
 Updated ``bin/cdk-example-project.js`` to include our deployment plan.